richburke/whats-the-weather/README.md

 * Choose between metric (Celsius) and imperial (Fahrenheit) units.

 ### Deployment instructions
-1. Get the respository, either via `git` or by downloading a zip file.
+1. Get the repository, either via `git` or by downloading a zip file.
 2. Navigate to the root directory and run `npm install`.
+3. Execute `webpack -w` from the root directory of the project.
 3. Fire up a web server, with the `public\` directory as the web home directory.

 ### To dos
+1. Add a loader to indicate that we're waiting on data following submission of the city.
-1. Currently displays the time of the most recent report.
+2. Currently displays the time of the most recent report.
 It should be clearer that this is an "as of" time.
-2. Add the current local time.
+3. Add the current local time.